Jumaruba/jtimesched/docs/09_assignment/09_assignment.md

 **Mutations**: `setValueAt : negated conditional` (both mutations are of the same type)

-This mutants show that our test suit was lacking a test to verify the log generated when the method `setValueAt` is used to update the value of the `ProjectTableModel.COLUMN_TIMETODAY` or `ProjectTableModel.COLUMN_TIMEOVERALL`.
-When one of these columns is edited, the `oldSeconds` variable is used in the function to store the previous value of the respective attribute (`secondsToday` or `secondsOverall`) so that the log shows what was the old value and what is the new one.
-To test if the output was the expected when the `ProjectTableModel.COLUMN_TIMETODAY` we used the test `testSetTimeTodayColumn`.
-To test the other column we used the test `testSetTimeOverallColumn`.
+These mutants showed that our test suit was lacking a test to verify the log generated when the method `setValueAt` is used to update the value of the `ProjectTableModel.COLUMN_TIMETODAY` or `ProjectTableModel.COLUMN_TIMEOVERALL`.
+When one of these columns is edited, the `oldSeconds` variable is used in the function to store the previous value of the respective attribute (`secondsToday` or `secondsOverall`) so that the log shows what the old value was and what is the new one.
+To test if the output was the expected when the function was called to edit the `ProjectTableModel.COLUMN_TIMETODAY` column, we used the test `testSetTimeTodayColumn`.
+To test the other column, we used the test `testSetTimeOverallColumn`.

-In both tests we start by setting the `LogHandler` as described in the previous tests.
+In both tests, we start by setting the `LogHandler` as described in the previous tests.
 Then, we set `secondsOverall` and `secondsToday` class properties of the only project of the `ProjectTableModel`(initialized in `initProjectTableModel`).
 We used different values for each property so that we could easily verify the old value outputted in the log.
 We called the `setValueAt` method with the inputs described below and asserted that the log matched what was expected:

 ```java
 // testSetTimeOverall